Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the video above, John from the Test Prep Insight team (our resident LSAT expert) covers everything you need to know about the Blueprint LSAT prep course.
 He discusses the two course formats, pricing, quality of the study materials, and much more.
 Alternatively, you can always continue reading for even more detail regarding Blueprint LSAT.

-Our Rating Of Blueprint’s Lessons & Coursework
+Our Rating of Blueprint’s Lessons & Coursework

 Blueprint makes it clear that one of their main goals is making LSAT prep fun, which they believe translates to an improved learning experience and better material retention.

-After taking this course, I can say that while not exactly fun (I mean how can studying for the LSAT truly be fun?), it was definitely engaging and much more interesting than other LSAT courses we’ve reviewed (that includes Princeton Review and 7Sage).
+After taking this course, I can say that while not exactly fun (I mean how can studying for the LSAT truly be fun?), it was definitely engaging and much more interesting than other LSAT courses I’ve reviewed (that includes Princeton Review and 7Sage).

 For on demand, self-paced students (more on the live classes below), the lesson side of their coursework utilizes short video lessons followed by a quick assessment to make sure you are retaining what you just learned.